 Light: Some Gymnocalyciums are shade-seeking in the wild, among shrubs or grasses, while others grow completely exposed.
 Therefore, some will need light shading from the sun in the hottest months, but to overdo it, will result in the loss of flowers.

-Soil: The balance of the potting medium should be sufficient to allow good drainage, so that the plants do not sit in soggy soil for more than a day or two after watering.
+Soil: The balance of the potting medium should be sufficient to allow good drainage so that the plants do not sit in soggy soil for more than a day or two after watering.

-Those species which produce offsets can be readily propagated by cuttings.
-Gymnocalycium seed germinates well when fresh, and will keep for a few years if stored in cold conditions.
+Those species which produce offsets can be propagated by cuttings.
+Seeds germinate well when fresh and keep for a few years if stored in cold conditions.

 Pests and Diseases

 Like any other cacti, Gymnocalyciums suffer from the persistent pest, mealybug in both forms.
 In addition, Gymnocalyciums will suffer from fungal disorders if overwatered.
 Still, often only the root system will collapse, leaving you the job of cutting out any rot in the base of the plant and dusting it with a fungicide powder before rerooting.